radical-cybertools/radical.repex.at/docs/source/pages/gettingstarted.rst

 Getting Started
 ***************

-In this section we will briefly describe how RepEx can be invoked, how input and resource configuration files should be used.
+In this section we will describe how to use RepEx.
+We will explain available parameters for the resource configuration file and simulation input file.

 Invoking RepEx
 ==============

-To run RepEx users need to use a command line tool corresponding to MD package kernel they intend to use.
-For example, if user wants to use Amber as MD kernel, she would use ``repex-amber`` command line tool.
-In addition to specifying an appropriate command line tool, user need to specify a resource configuration file and REMD simulation input file.
-The resulting invocation of RepEx should be:

-``repex-amber --input='tuu_remd_ace_ala_nme.json' --rconfig='stampede.json'``
+RepEx provides two command line tools for launching REMD simulations: ``repex-amber`` and ``repex-namd``.
+As the names suggest, the former is designed for simulations with Amber MD engine, but the latter for simulations with NAMD MD engine.

+For each of the two available command line tools for REMD simulations as a command line arguments must be provided exactly two input files:

+  **resource configuration file**

+  **simulation input file**

+Both input files must conform to JSON format.
+Simulations with Amber MD engine must be launched with:

+.. parsed-literal:: repex-amber --rconfig='local.json --input='t_remd_ace_ala_nme.json''

 where:

-``--input=`` - specifies the REMD simulation input file

-``--rconfig=`` - specifies resource configuration file
+``--rconfig=`` command line option for resource configuration file

-Both REMD simulation input file and resource configuration file must conform to JSON format.
+``--input=`` command line option for simulation input file

+Simulations with NAMD MD engine must be launched with:

+``repex-namd --rconfig='local.json' --input='t_remd_ala.json'``

 Resource configuration file
 ---------------------------

 In resource configuration file **must** be provided the following parameters:

- - ``resource`` - this is the name of the target machine.
-Currently supported machines are:
+ - ``resource`` - this is the name of the target HPC cluster.
+Currently supported systems are:

-     ``local.localhost`` - your local system
+     ``local.localhost`` - your local workstation

-     ``xsede.stampede`` - Stampede supercomputer at TACC
+     ``xsede.stampede``  - Stampede supercomputer (TACC)

-     ``xsede.supermic`` - SuperMIC supercomputer at LSU
+     ``xsede.supermic``  - SuperMIC supercomputer (LSU)

-     ``xsede.comet`` - Comet supercomputer at SDSC

-     ``xsede.gordon`` - Gordon supercomputer at SDSC

-     ``epsrc.archer`` - Archer supercomputer at EPCC
+     ``epsrc.archer``    - Archer supercomputer (EPCC)

-     ``ncsa.bw_orte`` - Blue Waters supercomputer at NCSA
+     ``ncsa.bw``         - Blue Waters supercomputer (NCSA)

- - ``username`` - your username on the target machine
+ - ``username`` - your username on target HPC cluster

- - ``project`` - your allocation on specified machine
+ - ``project``  - your allocation on target HPC cluster

- - ``cores`` - number of cores you would like to allocate
+ - ``cores``    - number of CPU cores you would like to allocate

- - ``runtime`` - for how long you would like to allocate cores on target machine (in minutes).
+ - ``runtime``  - for how long you would like to allocate CPU cores on target HPC system (in minutes)

-In addition are provided the following **optional** parameters:
+In addition user can provide the following **optional** parameters:

- - ``queue`` - specifies which queue to use for job submission.
-Values are machine specific.
+ - ``queue`` - specifies which queue to use for job submission (machine specific)

  - ``cleanup`` - specifies if files on remote machine must be deleted.
 Possible values are: ``True`` or ``False``

- - ``mongo_url`` - url to your own Mongo DB instance
+ - ``mongo_url`` - url to Mongo DB instance

- - ``access_schema`` - RP access schema
+ - ``access_schema`` - access schema (more info at: http://radicalpilot.readthedocs.io/en/latest/)

-Example resource configuration file for Stampede supercomputer might look like this:
+Example resource configuration file for Stampede HPC cluster might look like this:

 .. parsed-literal::